officelearn/azure-docs.sv-se/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         }
     ```

-## <a name="create-the-main-method"></a>Skapa Main-metoden
+## <a name="create-the-main-method"></a>Create the Main method

-1. I den `Main` metoden för ditt program, hämta filnamn eller binära data i din avbildning:
+1. In the `Main` method of your application, get the filename and binary data of your image:

     ```csharp
     var filename = GetImageFileName(imagePath);
     var imageBinary = GetImageBinary(imagePath);
     ```

 2. Ställ in POST-texten genom att formatera gränsen för den.
-Anropa sedan `startFormData()` och `endFormData` att skapa formuläret:
+Then call `startFormData()` and `endFormData` to create the form data:

     ```csharp
     // Set up POST body.